scotthelm/scotthelm.github.com.raw/_posts/2023-02-04-diagrams-as-text-plantuml.md

 Some reasons you might try creating images with text:

 * Trying to line up boxes and arrows - especially when there are a lot of them - is terrible - and time consuming!
-  * Plantuml to the rescue!
+  * PlantUML to the rescue!
 * Trying to keep up in a meeting is tough
   * I find that I can type much faster than I can drag things around
 * Being able to regenerate your diagram after making changes is simple
-  * With vscode, the plantuml plugin, and a plantuml server, the diagrams appear as you type
+  * With vscode, the PlantUML plugin, and a PlantUML server, the diagrams appear as you type
   * Bonus: it makes you look like a wizard.
 * Your diagrams can be a part of your source code - very friendly to modern version control systems
   * This helps us keep our diagrams fresh and alive - actual artifacts, not relics.